softsky/site-security-site/app/views/website-security/improving-dom-xss-vulnerabilities-detection.md

 improve, since DOM XSS vulnerabilities are expected to be more widespread in modern[HTML5 web sites](http://www.acunetix.com/vulnerability-scanner/html5-website-security/).
-Acunetix Web Vulnerability version 9 can detect such vulnerabilities automatically, thereby reducing the resource-intensive task of detecting such vulnerabilities.
+SOFTSKY Web Vulnerability version 9 can detect such vulnerabilities automatically, thereby reducing the resource-intensive task of detecting such vulnerabilities.